Magic Formula Investing: Does Greenblatt's Method Work?

 If you want to test the magic formula with real money, here is a practical approach:

 Build the portfolio gradually.
 Greenblatt suggests buying a few positions each month over the course of a year, then selling each batch after 12 months.
 This staggers your entry points and reduces the risk of buying everything at a market peak.
+You can model different contribution schedules using the compound interest calculator.

 Expect to underperform for stretches.
 The formula's edge comes from mean reversion - cheap, high-quality companies eventually get re-rated by the market.
 But "eventually" can mean two or three years of lagging behind an index fund.
 If you cannot tolerate that, a passive approach with low-cost index funds is a better fit.